-Circulation in coastal South Florida is dominated by regional currents such as the Loop Current, Florida Current, and Tortugas Gyre and by local transport via Hawk Channel and alongshore Shelf movements (Klein and Orlando 1994).
+Advective transport of nutrients through the FKNMS was not measured by the existing fixed sampling plan.
+However, nutrient distribution patterns may be compared to the regional circulation regimes in an effort to visualize the contribution of external sources and advective transport to internal water quality of the FKNMS (Boyer and Jones 2002).
+Circulation in coastal South Florida is dominated by regional currents such as the Loop Current, Florida Current, and Tortugas Gyre and by local transport via Hawk Channel and along-shore Shelf movements (Klein and Orlando 1994).
 Regional currents may influence water quality over large areas by the advection of external surface water masses into and through the FKNMS (Lee et al. 1994, Lee et al. 2002) and by the intrusion of deep offshore ocean waters onto the reef tract as internal bores (Leichter et al. 1996).
 Local currents become more important in the mixing and transport of freshwater and nutrients from terrestrial sources (Smith 1994; Pitts 1997, Gibson et al. 2008).

-Spatial patterns of salinity in coastal South Florida show these major sources of freshwater to have more than just local impacts (Fig. 15).
+Spatial patterns of salinity in coastal South Florida show these major sources of freshwater to have more than just local impacts (Fig. 10).
 In Biscayne Bay, freshwater is released through the canal system operated by the South Florida Water Management District; the impact may sometimes be seen to affect northern Key Largo by causing episodic depressions in salinity at alongshore sites.
 Freshwater entering NE Florida Bay via overland flow from Taylor Slough and C-111 basin mix in a SW direction.
 The extent of influence of freshwater from Florida Bay on alongshore salinity in the Keys is less than that of Biscayne Bay but it is more episodic.
 Transport of low salinity water from Florida Bay does not affect the Middle Keys sites enough to depress the median salinity in this region but is manifested as increased variability.
 The opposite also holds true; hypersaline waters from Florida Bay may be transported through the Sluiceway to inshore sites in the Middle Keys.

 On the west coast, the large influence of the Shark River Slough, which drains the bulk of the Everglades and exits through the Whitewater Bay - Ten Thousand Islands mangrove complex, clearly impacts the Shelf waters.
 The mixing of Shelf waters with the Gulf of Mexico produces a salinity gradient in a SW direction which extends out to Key West.
-This freshwater source may sometimes affect the Backcountry because of its shallow nature but often follows a trajectory of entering western Florida Bay and exiting out through the channels in the Middle

-Keys (Smith 1994).
+This freshwater source may sometimes affect the Backcountry because of its shallow nature but often follows a trajectory of entering western Florida Bay and exiting out through the channels in the Middle Keys (Smith 1994).
 This net transport of lower salinity water from mainland to reef in open channels through the Keys is observed as an increase in the range and variability of salinity rather than as a large depression in salinity.
-All these forces have large influence on other water quality variables, especially DO (Fig. 16).
+All these forces have large influence on other water quality variables, such as DO (Fig. 11).
 Lowest DO concentrations tend to develop inside the Backcountry during warmest months.